 - Foam Paint Brushes

-- Vinyl Stencil Maker (You can also use a sharpie or paint the text free-hand, too)
+- Smart Cutting Machine (I used a Cricut Explore Air 2 to create my stencil, but you can also use a sharpie or paint the text free-hand, too)

 Start off by priming the terracotta pot with a foam paint brush.
 I ended up doing about three coats of white for each.
 For any colored terracotta pots, wait until the primer is completely dry and then apply 2-3 coats of colored acrylic paint with a foam paint brush.

 Next, use a smart cutting machine to design a vinyl “You Had Me at Aloe” stencil.
 You can also paint free-hand or use a sharpie if you’re confident enough in your artistic abilities.
-I’m definitely not, so cheers to my smart cutting machine!
+I’m definitely not, so cheers to my Cricut!